 The data that you have created for electronic health records plays an important role in health research.
 This data can be quite difficult to use if the database and system do not refrain from spreading low-quality data.
 Nevertheless, AI has a great role to play in quality improvement, health care optimization and scientific study.

 Before you choose the usual path of guideline formation and scientific study, using AI that is trained with ample data can help discover the best clinical practices from the data provided.
 By evaluating these clinical trends, you can develop better clinical practice models for healthcare delivery.

 Application of AI in Drug Development

 Users are expecting that AI will simplify and enhance drug development in the near future.
-It can covert drug discovery from labour-intensive, data-intensive and capital-intensive processes.
-It does this by using models of genetic targets, organs, drugs, robotics, diseases and their stages of progress and pharmacokinetics.
+It can covert drug discovery from labor-intensive, data-intensive, and capital-intensive processes.
+It does this by using models of genetic targets, organs, drugs, robotics, diseases, and their stages of progress and pharmacokinetics.

 AI helps make the process more efficient and cost-effective.
 Much like with any other drug study, recognizing the lead molecule does not mean a safe product is created; it is the same with AI.
 However, with such programs, you will be better suited to find better alternatives and quicken the process.

 Since the medical industry is fast-paced and directly deals with patients, a lot of the ethical issues that you might face with Ai-powered technology have already been mitigated.
 However, there are still some that are yet to be noticed.

 For starters, the right balance between the risks and benefits of AI technology.
 The main benefit of shifting to AI technology is that it enhances health care delivery as well as the quality of patient care.

 Having said that, it is also important to minimize the ethical risks of implementing such new technology, some being confidentiality, patient autonomy and informed consent.
 You also need to consider how you can properly integrate AI into clinical practice.